 OJJDP sets out the general requirements and components of the state's three-year plan.
 This often includes reference to statutes and regulations that cover different purpose areas, goals, and areas of improvement within the state.
-The three-year plan must specifically outline and explain the state's planned actions the state will take to achieve each of the goals and objectives established by the federal solicitation and statutes.
+The three-year plan must specifically outline and explain the actions the state plans to take to achieve each of the goals and objectives established by the federal solicitation and statutes.